 See also: Can Nurses Wear Any Color Scrubs?

-Generally, the white coat would come in the late 1800s with a famous painting depicting the doctors wearing white coats.
+Generally, the white coat would come in the late 1800s with a famous painting depicting doctors wearing white coats.

 It really stood out to people and eventually, real hospitals began taking the painting literally with how it was supposed to be interpreted.